 - “New rule introduced”

-Practical example: Documenting team building (without it getting weird)
+Practical example: Documenting teambuilding (without it feeling awkward)

-Imagine you're conducting a cooperative team exercise where pressure builds up (time limit, limited resources, unclear roles).
+Imagine you do a cooperative team exercise where pressure arises (time limit, limited resources, unclear roles).
 You observe three things: communication flow, leadership changes, emotionality.

 |---|---|---|

-In the debriefing, you don't point fingers at individuals, but at the progression.
-This makes feedback feel significantly fairer – because it's about patterns, not blame.
+In the evaluation, you point not at people but at the course.
+That makes feedback noticeably fairer – because it’s about patterns, not blame.

-Debriefing questions that truly open things up (instead of "How did you like it?")
+Evaluation questions that really open something up (instead of "How did you find it?")

 - When did the mood change – and how did you notice it?

-- What kind of leadership was effective in this situation – and why?
+- What kind of leadership supported the situation – and why?

-- How did you deal with uncertainty / time pressure?
+- How did you handle uncertainty / time pressure?

 - What would you consciously do earlier next time?

-Mini-rule: First observe the progression, then interpret.
+Mini rule: First look at the course, then interpret.
 Not the other way around.

-Who particularly benefits from this type of documentation
+Who especially benefits from this type of documentation

-- Coaches & Facilitators: because you make patterns visible and remain neutral.
+- Coaches & Moderators: because you make patterns visible and stay neutral.

-- Leaders: because you can reflect on team processes in a traceable way – without drama.
+- Leaders: because you can reflect on team processes in a comprehensible way – without drama.

-- Organizations & Administrations: because workshops often end up being "nice, but without effect."
+- Organizations & Administrations: because workshops often end up "nice but without effect."

-- Schools & Pedagogy: because classroom dynamics in group work suddenly become discussable.
+- Schools & Education: because class dynamics suddenly become discussable in group work.

 Team dynamics are there – the question is whether you use them